Ages 6 – 10

 Expo Season Begins

-November - April: Official Expo Events
+November - April: Official Festival Events

 April: National Registration Closes